tobyfoo/dmos/README.md

 1. Copy the `dmos.sh` script somewhere in your `$PATH` (`$HOME/bin/` for example).
 2. Set the volume references to your project and sandbox folders, as you can see in the code example above.
 3. Also set the serial port you are using when communicate via the USB cable.
+Ensure the serial device (e.g. /dev/ttypUSB0) has permissions to access by either your user or (better) the dialout group.

 In order to start the container, execute the `dmos.sh` script.
 It starts a container named `dmos`.
 You can exit from the session simply by pressing Ctrl-D.